Rewzilla/c-debugging-tips/howto/gdb.md

 ## Running a program with GDB

 In order to take full advantage of the power of GDB you will need to compile your program with debugging symbols.
-GCC supports this with the `=-g` parameter.
+GCC supports this with the `-g` parameter.
 For instance, compile your program like:

 `gcc -g yourcode.c`